Best Performance-Oriented Family Cars Under $35,000

 Make no mistake, this car is definitely geared towards experienced drivers.
 If your priority lays solely on finding something exciting to drive but absolutely cannot compromise on having a second pair of doors, look no further.

 The front-wheel drive Focus ST starts at CA$32,298 and is only available with a 6-speed manual transmission.
+Deals on Ford cars can make your dream of owning a Ford car like this one a reality.

 2018 Subaru WRX